-Needs Addressed Provide Housing and Services to Homeless and At-Risk Funding ESG: \$707,618 Description The program will support homelessness prevention, emergency shelter operations, coordinated entry, rapid re-housing, street outreach, and planning and administration efforts.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from 45 Households Assisted Tenant-based Rental Assistance/Rapid Rehousing 945 Persons Assisted Homeless Person Overnight Shelter the proposed activities 54 Persons Assisted Homelessness Prevention 45 Persons Assisted Other (Street Outreach programs with case management and housing search as 2 main components) Location Description City-wide Planned Activities Street outreach, coordinated access/entry, rapid rehousing, homelessness prevention, emergency shelter operations and support services to qualified households that meet the appropriate definition of "homeless" or, for homelessness prevention activities, households that meet the HUD definition of "at risk of homelessness." \$53,071 of the funds (7.5% of the allocation) will be used for the City's administration of the ESG Program.
+Needs Addressed Provide Housing and Services to Homeless and At-Risk Provide Housing and Services to Homeless and At-Risk Funding ESG: \$707,618 Description The program will support homelessness prevention, emergency shelter operations, coordinated entry, rapid re-housing, street outreach, and planning and administration efforts.
+Target Date 6/30/2022 Estimate the number and type of families 45 Households Assisted Tenant-based Rental Assistance/Rapid Rehousing that will benefit from 945 Persons Assisted Homeless Person Overnight Shelter the proposed activities 54 Persons Assisted Homelessness Prevention 45 Persons Assisted Other (Street Outreach programs with case management and housing search as 2 main components) Location Description City-wide Planned Activities Street outreach, coordinated access/entry, rapid rehousing, homelessness prevention, emergency shelter operations and support services to qualified households that meet the appropriate definition of "homeless" or, for homelessness prevention activities, households that meet the HUD definition of "at risk of homelessness." \$53,071 of the funds (7.5% of the allocation) will be used for the City's administration of the ESG Program.
 That amount is included in this project as only one activity can be listed for this funding source.
 24 Project Name Housing Opportunities for Persons with AIDS (HOPWA) Target Area City-wide Goals Supported Housing and services for persons with HIV/AIDS and Needs Addressed Provide Housing and Services for Persons with Special Needs Funding HOPWA: \$972,892 Description Provides rental assistance and other supportive services to low income households where a member of the household has been diagnosed with HIV/AIDS.
 Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 189 Households Assisted Location Description City-wide Planned Activities Rental assistance and other supportive services to those with HIV/AIDS.

-25 Project Name Community Housing Development Organization (CHDO) Reserve Target Area City-wide Goals Supported Increase supply of affordable housing Needs Addressed Increase Supply and Access To and Quality of Affordable Housing Funding HOME: \$371,743 Description Subsidy funds to facilitate development from a City-designated Community Housing Development Organization (CHDO), resulting in reduced blight and increased homeownership opportunities for low-moderate income households.
+25 23 Project Name Community Housing Development Organization (CHDO) Reserve Target Area City-wide Goals Supported Increase supply of affordable housing Needs Addressed Increase Supply and Access To and Quality of Affordable Housing Funding HOME: \$371,74 Description Subsidy funds to facilitate development from a City-designated Community Housing Development Organization (CHDO), resulting in reduced blight and increased homeownership opportunities for low-moderate income households.
 Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 7 Homeowner Housing Added Location Description City-wide Planned Activities Development and rehabilitation assistance to complete high-quality rehab of vacant properties and sell to income-qualified owner occupants.
-26 Project Name Affordable Housing Fund Target Area City-wide Goals Supported Increase supply of affordable housing Needs Addressed Increase Supply and Access To and Quality of Affordable Housing Funding HOME: \$1,608,710 Description Provides gap financing for the development and/or rehabilitation of affordable housing.
+26 Project Name Affordable Housing Fund Target Area City-wide Goals Supported Increase supply of affordable housing Needs Addressed Increase Supply and Access To and Quality of Affordable Housing Funding HOME: \$1,608,711 Description Provides gap financing for the development and/or rehabilitation of affordable housing.
 Funds may be for costs associated with new and/or rehabilitated housing; energy efficiency and sustainability features, enhancements, and/or improvements; approved soft costs or limited pre-development costs necessary to create or continue the availability of affordable rental and homeownership housing.
-Target Date 6/30/2022 Estimate the number 17 Rental Units Constructed and type of families that will benefit from 4 Homeowner Housing Units Added 3 Homeowner Housing Units Rehabilitated the proposed activities the proposed activities Location Description City-wide
+Target Date 6/30/2022 Estimate the number 17 Rental Units Constructed and type of families 4 Homeowner Housing Units Added that will benefit from the proposed activities 3 Homeowner Housing Units Rehabilitated , , l trie brobosed activities City-wide Location Description City-wide